-In communications about this project (e.g., posters, talks, manuscripts), please include recognition that the work is funded by CCESL.
+In communications about this project (e.g., posters, talks, manuscripts), please include recognition that the work is funded by CCESL (and for DU Grand Challenges grants, DU Grand Challenges and the Arthur Vining Davis Foundations [AVDF]).
 For talks and posters, we you can access copies of these logos for your use here (for questions, please email ccesl@du.edu).